markab21/awesome-cfi/README.md

 ### CFI Binder / Resources

 * [How to build your binder](BINDER.md)
-* [How to teach the Fundamentals of Instruction](https://www.youtube.com/watch?v=XO8lRHET8wU) - Todd explains how to use the Aviation Instructors Handbook to create compelling lessons.
-Youtube / [Todd Shellnutt](https://www.youtube.com/channel/UCmZ76TJjqQ8yCfK85lG56Tw)
+* [How to teach the Fundamentals of Instruction](https://www.youtube.com/watch?v=XO8lRHET8wU) - How to use the Aviation Instructors Handbook to create compelling lessons.
+(Youtube / [Todd Shellnutt](https://www.youtube.com/channel/UCmZ76TJjqQ8yCfK85lG56Tw))

 ### Oral Exam Preparation